espressif/esp-idf/docs/en/api-reference/peripherals/usb_host/usb_host_notes_design.rst

 Being operable at different layers allows the users to decide on the appropriate trade-off between convenience, control, and optimization for their application when using the Host Stack.
 For example...

 - Host Stack applications that support a dedicated custom device may want to use a lower level of abstraction for better optimization, control, and simpler API.
-- Host Stack applications that need to support a wide range of device classes will require the full Host Stack so that device enumeration is automatically handled.
+- Host Stack applications that need to support a wide range of device classes requires the full Host Stack so that device enumeration is automatically handled.

 Coding Conventions
 ------------------